1. Ground Design in Business Vision and Objectives

 Final Thoughts

-Design’s role in business is no longer optional.
-It is strategic.
-It is measurable.
-And when aligned with company vision, it becomes a catalyst for growth.
+Design's role in business isn't optional anymore.
+It's strategic.
+It's measurable.
+And when it's aligned with company vision, it becomes a driver of growth.

 Understand your business.
 Stay close to your users.
 Set goals that matter.
 Communicate clearly.
-And always design with purpose.
+Design with purpose.

-Great design is not just what looks good - it is what works, for your users and for your company.
+Great design isn't just what looks good.
+It's what works.
+For users and for the company.